guardianproject/gnupg-for-android/README.md

     /data/data/info.guardianproject.gpg/app_opt/aliases/gpg --encrypt secretfile.txt

-**WARNING**: The above method will store key material inside the data dir of gpgcli
+**WARNING**: The above method stores key material inside the data dir of Gnu Privacy Guard

-gpgcli is not able to read your key material, only root or your app can, but the material will remain after the app is uninstalled.
+Gnu Privacy Guard is not able to read your key material, only root or your app can, but the material will remain after the app is uninstalled.
 If this is not desirable for you then you should set the environment variables managed in

     /data/data/info.guardianproject.gpg/app_opt/aliases/common